Your Ultimate Guide to the MD 102 Certification

 Deploying and Managing Windows Clients (25-30%)

-- Planning and implementing Windows client deployments: This includes selecting the appropriate Windows Autopilot deployment mode for various scenarios and building provisioning packages for specialized requirements.
+- Planning and implementing Windows client deployments: Select the right Windows Autopilot mode for various situations.
+This includes user-driven modes or self-deploying modes for kiosks.
+You also need to build provisioning packages for specialized hardware requirements.

-- Managing Windows 365 Cloud PCs: You'll delve into the deployment, configuration, and ongoing management of virtual desktops, a non-negotiable skill in today's predominantly hybrid work environment.
+- Managing Windows 365 Cloud PCs: Handle the deployment and configuration of virtual desktops.
+Managing these cloud-based resources is a necessary skill in a hybrid work environment.

-Key Takeaway for Certification: The MD-102 expects you to think beyond individual device setup.
-Questions in this domain will often present scenarios requiring you to choose the most scalable and automated deployment method.
+The MD-102 exam expects you to think about scale.
+Questions in this domain often ask you to identify the most automated deployment method.

 Managing Identity and Compliance (15-20%)